 Whether it’s securing the best flight deals, planning train and bus journeys or looking into tours that cover more the trickier to travel destinations (or where you cannot travel to independently), these travel resources are my regular go-to information hubs for planning and booking everything that’s needed for great exploration.

-G Adventures – Tours with a Positive Social Impact
+G Adventures – Tours with Positive Social Impact

-I’ve travelled with G Adventures since 2004 when I first visited Asia, and more recently I used them for my Everest Base Camp trek.
-I love their community ethos, the use of local guides, socially responsible travel practices, such as animal, indigenous and child welfare and giving back to community projects and charities.
+I’ve travelled with G Adventures since 2004, when I first visited Asia.
+I typically use them for big treks and places where tours are mandatory or necessary.
+I like their community ethos, the use of local guides, socially responsible travel practices, such as animal, indigenous and child welfare and giving back to community projects and charities.

 You can find G Adventures reviews in the following articles on destinations where I took their trips.

-G Adventures Peru review – Responsible travel in Peru and on the Inca Trail
+- G Adventures Peru – Responsible travel in Peru and on the Inca Trail

-G Adventures Ecuador review – Local Living in the Ecuador Amazon
+- G Adventures Ecuador Amazon – Local Living in the Amazon Rainforest

-G Adventures Colombia review – Lost City Trek and Carribean Coast
+- G Adventures Colombia – Lost City Trek and Caribbean Coast

-G Adventures Nepal review – Everest Base Camp Trek
+- G Adventures Everest Base Camp – EBC Trek and Kathmandu

-G Adventures Egypt review – Egypt Upgraded trip
+- G Adventures Egypt – Egypt Upgraded trip

 Dragoman – For Overlanding Adventures